-The person coming to the DMV must show their original NYS Driver License, Learner Permit, or Non-Driver ID card (not a photocopy) or other acceptable proof of identity (see Proofs of Identity for Registration and Title (ID-82)).
+The person coming to the DMV must show their original NY State Driver License, Learner Permit, or Non-Driver ID card (not a photocopy) and either a photocopy or the original registrant’s NY State Driver License, Learner Permit, or Non-Driver ID.

 The registrant must sign the required forms (see register and title a vehicle).
 A second party must have a Power of Attorney to sign a form for another person.

 If the registrant is a member of the U.S. Military and is absent from New York, the person coming to the DMV can use these forms

 - Affirmation for Renewal of Registration for Absentee Owner (PDF) (MV-454)